 - Cryptococcosis is a fungal disease associated with droppings, it also grows in soil.
 It is unlikely that healthy people will become ill if infected even if the exposure level is high.

 - Histoplasmosis is caused by a fungus by the name of Histoplasmosis capsulatum which grows in Pigeon droppings.

 - Psittacosis is an infection caused by Chlamydia psittaci, it is a type of bacteria that can be found in Pigeon droppings.
 When the guano is dry, if disturbed and untreated the particles become airborne and can be inhaled.

-We provide services such as bird proofing (spikes, netting, wire) guano (droppings) disinfection and removal, falconry and other methods to control the roosting, nesting and feeding of these birds.
+We provide services such as bird proofing (spikes, netting, wire) guano (droppings) disinfection and removal, falconry deterrence and other methods to control populations of these birds.